isomerpages/cpf-govbenefits/_am-i-eligible/Assurance Package MediSave.md

 <br><br>
 	To receive the <b>AP MediSave</b> , you must fulfil the following criteria:<br><br>
 i.
 You must be a Singapore citizen, residing in Singapore;<br>
 ii.
-You must be aged 20 and below, or 55 and above in the payout year.<br>
+You must be aged 20 and below, or 55 and above in the payment year.<br>
 <br>
 <table>
 <thead>